SQream/sqream_docs/data_ingestion/inserting_data.rst

 ***************************
 Inserting Data Overview
 ***************************

-The **Inserting Data Overview** page describes how to insert data into SQream, specifically how to insert data from a variety of sources and locations.
+The **Inserting Data Overview** page describes how to insert data into SQream from a variety of sources and locations.

 .. contents:: In this topic:
    :local:

 Getting Started
 ================================

-SQream supports importing data from the following sources:
+SQream supports ingesting data using the following methods:

 * Using :ref:`insert` with :ref:`a client driver<client_drivers>`
 * Using :ref:`copy_from`:

   - Local filesystem and locally mounted network filesystems
   - :ref:`s3`
   - :ref:`hdfs`

 * Using :ref:`external_tables`:

   - Local filesystem and locally mounted network filesystems
   - :ref:`s3`
   - :ref:`hdfs`

 SQream DB supports loading files in the following formats: